georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Sync command between filesystems
 ---------------------------------

-For migration projects there is a command to synchronize media files from one filesystem to another.
+For migration projects, there is a command to synchronize media files from one filesystem to another.

 .. code-block:: shell